 Installations can be broken down into 4 types: Wall-Mount Installations (directly to the wall or on a wall mounted rack), Shelf Installations, Outdoor Installations, and Rack Installations.
 This document focuses mainly on indoor installations.
-Reference the Application Note on outdoor installations (AN051) for additional information.
+Refer to the Application Note, AN060 - Understanding Eagle

+Eye Cabinet Systems Outdoor Operating Conditions and Enclosure Ratings for additional information.
 Remember if you have a regular rack use a rack mount Bridge or CMVR.
 Do not use a Compact Bridge if you have a rack.